alisatodorova/JavaChallenges/README.md

 # JavaChallenges
 Some interesting and challenging programs and algorithms I coded in Java.

-Each file is a different, stand-alone program with included description of the challenge.
+Each file has a description of the challenge.